IceFox99/Bugfox/README.md

 ```

 - `project/Bugfox-example_base`: translated source codes of the correct version.
-- `project/Bugfox-example_new`: translated source codes of the bug version.
+- `project/Bugfox-example_new`: translated source codes of the buggy version.
 - `trace/Bugfox-example_base` and `trace/Bugfox-example_new`: complete call graph and function hash values used for check if the function has been modified in this commit (both in JSON format).
 - `trace/diff`: differences between these two version and complete analysis result.
 - `trace/log`: complete log of the standard output in the shell